Building A Stress Free Wedding Timeline

-My goal in sharing this information is not only to assure you have enough time for photos, but to make the best out of your investment in photography.
-With all of the money and effort you put into planning your event as whole, it's my mission for you to enjoy it with no rush, so you can have these memories to review forever.
+My goal in sharing this information is not only to assure that you have enough time for photos, but also to give you confidence that you are getting the best out of your investment in photography.
+With all of the money, energy, and resources you put into planning your event as a whole, it's my mission for you to enjoy it with no rush, so you can have these memories to review forever.

 "Cami was the most important person at our wedding.
-I am not sure it would have gone off as flawlessly as it did without her support, knowledge and true understanding of what Dan and I wanted from our wedding photos.
-She was so much more than a photographer - she was basically our wedding day coordinator!" - Maureen
+I'm not sure it would have gone off as flawlessly as it did without her support, knowledge, and true understanding of what Dan and I wanted from our wedding photos.
+She was so much more than a photographer, she was basically our wedding day coordinator!" -Maureen

 * Delays in make up and hair